| Standard Carrier Alpha Code® (SCAC™) |

+Applying for a SCAC is completely automated.
 Based on the rules mentioned in How SCAC Codes are Assigned, codes are assigned based on the information entered when applying for and purchasing a SCAC.
 Once the purchase is approved and the SCAC is assigned, codes are easily maintained within the SCAC application.
-See Purchasing, Renewing, & Reinstating SCACs for more information on applying for purchasing, renewing, and reinstating a SCAC.

 The SCAC Life Cycle